 The program will include a series of workshops in the intersection of the two fields.
 These four workshops will be on:

 - Probabilistic Methods in Combinatorics (2/5/2018-2/9/2018); and

-The program will also feature a series of public lectures held at the center.
+In addition, the program will feature a series of public lectures held at Askwith Hall at the Harvard Graduate School of Education.
 The scheduled speakers are:

 Abstract: Graph Coloring is arguably the most popular subject in Discrete Mathematics, and its combinatorial, algorithmic and computational aspects have been studied intensively.
 The most basic notion in the area, the chromatic number of a graph, is an inherently global property.
 This is demonstrated by the hardness of computation or approximation of this invariant as well as by the existence of graphs with arbitrarily high chromatic number and no short cycles.
 The investigation of these graphs had a profound impact on Graph Theory and Combinatorics.
 It combines